tinghaoK7727/Final_Project_Airbnb_Pricing_in_Paris/README.md

 **Extra Tree Classifier:**

-To wrap up our model testing session, we opted for the Extra Tree Classifier and had very good results with an average accuracy rate at **99%** for all 4 Bins.
-This is obviously the best model we had so far.
+To wrap up our model testing session, we opted for the Extra Tree Classifier and the results showed an average accuracy rate at **62%**.
+The performance was slightly better for predicting Bin 3 prices with a pecision rate at 65%.

 ## Key Findings